hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 //all partitions
 Set<Partition> partitions = partitionService.getPartitions();
 ```

 #### Lifecycle Service

-Lifecycle handling is for
+Lifecycle handling is to;

-*checking the client is running
+- check the client is running,
-*shutting down the client gracefully
+- shutdown the client gracefully,
-*terminating the client ungracefully (forced shutdown)
+- terminate the client ungracefully (forced shutdown), and
-*add/remove lifecycle listeners
+- add/remove lifecycle listeners.

 ```java